Capstone

 Why horror

-Horror has always fascinated me.
-Not the cheap scares, but the slow dread.
-The discomfort of something being slightly wrong.
-We wanted players to feel watched, to feel their own pulse betray them.
+Horror has always pulled me in.
+Not the cheap scares, the slow dread.
+The feeling that something is slightly wrong.
+We wanted players to feel watched and to feel their own pulse betray them.
 I think we got there.